SMPyBandits/SMPyBandits/README.md

 ### 2nd article, using [**Multi-players simulation environment**](MultiPlayers.md)
 There is another point of view: instead of comparing different single-player policies on the same problem, we can make them play against each other, in a multi-player setting.
-The basic difference is about **collisions** : at each time `t`, if two or more user chose to sense the same channel, there is a *collision*.
+The basic difference is about **collisions** : at each time `$t$`, if two or more user chose to sense the same channel, there is a *collision*.
 Collisions can be handled in different way from the base station point of view, and from each player point of view.
+The simpler collision model implies that each colliding user get a `$0$` reward instead of the actual reward.

 > **For more details**, refer to this file: [`MultiPlayers.md`](MultiPlayers.md) and [this research article](https://hal.inria.fr/hal-01629733).

 ----

 ### 3rd article, using [**Doubling Trick for Multi-Armed Bandits**](DoublingTrick.md)
 I studied what Doubling Trick can and can't do to obtain efficient anytime version of non-anytime optimal Multi-Armed Bandits algorithms.
+It's an interesting work, go check it out!

 > **For more details**, refer to this file: [`DoublingTrick.md`](DoublingTrick.md) and [this research article](https://hal.inria.fr/hal-01736357).